I’m an expert teacher who develops online content for a range of learners.

 In Poetry in Performance, the main learning objective is to get students onstage and perform poetry.
 To do this online, and to make sure students are engaged and feel connected, we use several virtual environments for taped and live performances.

-Tools used: Facebook Live, Zoom, SoundCloud, YouTube
+Tools used: Facebook Live, TikTok, Zoom, SoundCloud, YouTube

 Tutorials